ixlab/vidformer/README.md

 * **Lazy/Deferred Execution:** Video results can be retrieved on-demand, allowing for practically instantaneous playback of video results.

-Vidformer usually renders videos 2-3x faster than cv2, and hundreds of times faster when serving videos on-demand.
+Vidformer usually renders videos 2-3x faster than cv2, and hundreds of times faster (*practically instantly*) when serving videos on-demand.

 Vidformer builds on open technologies you may already use:
   * **OpenCV:** A `cv2`-compatible interface ensures both you (and LLMs) can use  existing knowlege and code.